-Summer months means fresh fruit a plenty.
+Summer months means fresh fruit aplenty.
 I love going to the market and finding rows and rows of peaches, plums, and several varieties of berries as far as the eye can see.
 I always look for ways to incorporate them into everything: pies, tarts, scones, and our no-knead bread dough.
-Swirling fresh blueberries in brioche dough (with just a little bit of sugar and cinnamon) was my latest experiment, and the results were a delicious morning bun I’m happy to wake up to.
+Swirling fresh blueberries in brioche dough (with just a little bit of sugar and cinnamon) was my latest experiment, and the result?
+Delicious morning buns I’m happy to wake up to.

 Blueberry Morning Buns

 1/2 cup of sugar, plus more for dusting the muffin tin

 1 teaspoon cinnamon